KDE/digikam-doc/main_window/similarity_view.rst

 This tool is a free hand color sketching editor.
 You can draw a quick sketch and digiKam will find corresponding images.
 You will find the same means to save your search as in the **Image** tab.

 On the left hand side of digiKam, navigate to the tab **Sketch**.
 This view has a drawing area plus some settings below to set pencil and history tools.
 Choose a color that your image might contain, you can change the size of the pen which is on the scale of 1-10, and you can also choose the number of images that you want to be displayed during your fuzzy search, this can be set to a value between 1-50 items.
-As you sketch on the area you will see that the fuzzy search related images appears on the right hand side.
+As you sketch on the area you will see that the similarity search related images appears on the right hand side.

 The **Search in**, **Save**, and **Restore** previous searches features works as **Find Duplicates** tool.